 The stage was literally in a tunnel- they just arranged some seating there, and provided blankets for the cold.
 It smelled like mildew, or more specifically, it smelled like Pirates of the Caribbean at Disneyland.
 Everything was created out of nothing.
 It was so interesting.
 Who would have thought that an underground tunnel would have made for such an interesting theatre space.

 The play itself was new, and had a lot of textual problems, and confusing nuances.
 A lot of things weren't as developed as they needed to be, and I was confused about a lot of aspects of the play.
-I also had a few problems with some of the acting choices in the play.
-There was one character who was written really well, and acted really well, but for the most part i was not a fan.

 "39 Steps" was hilarious.
 It was nice to see a more mainstream show in the heart of London's theatre district.
 We weren't allowed to take pictures inside, and my camera batteries died anyways, so I don't have anything to show for it.
 The play was made into an Alfred Hitchcock movie, which is apparently much darker than the play version, but I really enjoyed the humor.
 There were 4 actors and they each played about 10 roles.
 It was very similar humor to the humor in the play that I'm directing next fall called "The Complete History of America, Abridged."
 The acting was great, and they all had wonderful timing, but what I really loved about it the most was the pace.
 The scene transitions were done so fast, and people were running around and there was such a high energy there that was contagious.
 I really enjoyed the urgency behind the idea that these actors had a story to tell to the audience, and they really got right to it with no delays.